5 Modern Ways to Collect Rent in Nigeria (2025 Guide)

 Method 2: Bank Standing Orders

-The traditional standing order remains a reliable option for rent collection, especially for tenants who prefer bank-controlled automatic payments.
-A standing order instructs the tenant's bank to transfer a fixed amount to your account on specific dates without requiring manual intervention each time.
+The traditional standing order remains reliable for rent collection, especially for tenants who prefer bank-controlled automatic payments.
+A standing order instructs the tenant's bank to transfer a fixed amount to your account on specific dates without manual intervention each time.

 How it works: Your tenant visits their bank (or uses mobile/internet banking) to set up a standing order.
 They specify your account details, the amount (monthly, quarterly, or annual rent), and the payment frequency.
 The bank automatically executes the transfer on the scheduled dates until the tenant cancels or modifies the instruction.